raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

-Create new variables in the same way remembering to select **For this sprite only** for each new variable:
+Create new variables in the same way.
+Remember to select **For this sprite only** for each new variable:
 + `wind`{:class="block3variables"}
 + `solar`{:class="block3variables"}
 + `hydro`{:class="block3variables"}